timdaish/NID-NCCGroup-API/README.md

 Created through an agile and evolutionary development method and maintained on an ad-hoc basis.

 Technologies:
-- HTML, JavaScript, jQuery, AJAX, PHP, XML, SteelSeries Javascript library.
+- HTML 5 canvas, JavaScript, jQuery, AJAX, PHP, XML, SteelSeries Javascript library.

 Installation instructions:
 - Unzip all files into a web server directory